 Practical Applications

 The potential advantages of QGD over classical gradient descent include the desired speedup.
 For certain types of cost functions and parameter spaces, QGD can provide a polynomial or even exponential speedup over classical gradient descent, in terms of the number of iterations and the overall optimization time.
-This is due to the ability of quantum computers to perform certain operations, such as function evaluations and gradient computations, more efficiently than classical computers5.
+This is due to the ability of quantum computers to perform certain operations, such as function evaluations and gradient computations, more efficiently than classical computers.

-There’s also an improvement in convergence, where QGD may be able to find better optimization solutions than classical gradient descent, by exploring a larger space of possible parameter configurations and avoiding local minima6.
+There’s also an improvement in convergence, where QGD may be able to find better optimization solutions than classical gradient descent, by exploring a larger space of possible parameter configurations and avoiding local minima[5].
 This advantage is also due to the ability of quantum algorithms to perform global search and optimization more efficiently than classical algorithms.

 Another potential advantage includes the reduced memory requirements.
 QGD can potentially reduce the amount of memory required for storing and updating the parameters, by encoding them into quantum states and performing the computations directly on the quantum hardware.